The London Marathon is just one of those things someone can only dream of completing.

-Then I hade a huge list of fundraising ideas.
+Then I made a list of fundraising ideas.
 Asked my friends and family for ideas and posted on my social media platforms.
 I felt like I had my Marathon ducks in a row (that doesn’t stop the looming anxiety of being nowhere near £3000 mind you).

-Christmas 2018 I was SO poorly.
-On Christmas day I went to the gym and trained with friends.
-Then on Boxing day I went for a run with my buddy.
-Boxing day evening I was absolutely on the ground and took to my bed until New Years Eve when my partner and I crawled to a party we had tickets for and left by 9:30am.
+However, Christmas to New Year 2018 I was SO poorly.
+On Christmas day I went to the gym and trained with friends which was fine.
+Then on Boxing day I went for a run with my marathon friend but by Boxing day evening… I was absolutely on the ground and I took to my bed until New Years Eve when my partner and I crawled to a party we had tickets for and left by 9:30am.
 Target well and truly not hit mileage-wise.

-So 3 weeks later I attempt my first 10 mile run after being so poorly.
-It went absolutely fine and although I’m not at the 14 miles I planned to be, I hit my £500 target and I now have my fuelling spot on.
+3 weeks after my illness I attempted my first 10 mile run after being so poorly.
+It went absolutely fine and although I didn’t reach the 14 miles I planned to, I hit my £500 target and managed to work out a good fuelling plan.